 This website has been put together in memory of BRITAIN'S FOREMOST COUNTRY MUSIC PIONEER who was often referred to by the press as THE LEGENDARY...
 JON DEREK.

 More often than not, Jon was billed either as a solo entertainer or, together with his famed band Country Fever on a never ending list of top shows and festivals.
-He was 'The Complete Entertainer' - not only was Jon a competent rhythm guitarist and an extremely talented singer with an impressive range and the ability to reach falsetto and, yodel - he was a superb front-man.
-Jon really knew how to lead a band with just his personality and musicianship alone.
-Furthermore, he would often be called upon to compere/MC shows/tours, as was the case in 1976 when Slim Whitman toured the UK.
+He was 'The Complete Entertainer' - not only was Jon a competent rhythm guitarist and a superb front man, he possesed the innate vocal ability to sing any style of country music from traditional to rockabilly, yodelling to falsetto or heartfelt ballads to western swing.
+Jon could lead a band with just his personality and musicianship alone.
+Furthermore, he would often be called upon to compere/MC shows, festivals and tours.

 Now every musician has a story to tell.
 Sadly, Jon is not here to tell his own, however, he did leave a series of career portfolios which have been of great use.
 The rest of the information has come from reliable and trusted sources, mainly the country music journals of the time, accounts from former band members, the internet and my own personal collection of articles, photos and memorabilia.
 Delving into the archives, a couple of write-ups stood out which, I think you will agree, say it all...